 The pillar is a testament to the high level of skill achieved by ancient Indian iron smiths in the extraction and processing of iron.

-Made up of 98% wrought iron of pure quality, it is 23 feet 8 inches (7.21 m) high and has a diameter of 16 inches (0.41 m).
-Also, it was confirmed that the temperatures required to form such kind of pillars cannot be achieved by combustion of coal.
+- Made up of 98% wrought iron of pure quality, it is 23 feet 8 inches (7.21 m) high and has a diameter of 16 inches (0.41 m).
+Also, it was confirmed that the temperatures required to form such kinds of pillars cannot be achieved by the combustion of coal.

 The pillar bears an inscription which states that it was erected as a flagstaff in honour of the Hindu god, Vishnu, and in the memory of the Gupta King Chandragupta II (375-413).